QuaNode/beamjs/README.md

 ## Starter project

-A sample project that you can learn from examples how to use BeamJS.
+A sample project that you can learn from examples of how to use BeamJS.

 #### [https://github.com/QuaNode/BeamJS-Start](https://github.com/QuaNode/BeamJS-Start)